Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Predictor-Corrector Potential Game

 {Substituting} \eqref{bound1} and \eqref{bound2} into \eqref{error_1}, we have

-By letting $C=K_1+K_2$, we complete the proof. \end{proof} Theorem \ref{t2} shows that the prediction error $e(\tau)$ remains bounded {over} a finite prediction horizon, and the bound depends on the sampling time $\Delta t$, prediction horizon $T$, and the constants $K_1$ and $K_2$. {Note that the value of $K_1$ can be estimated from acceleration, jerk, and angular acceleration limits of the individual vehicles, and the value of $K_2$ can be determined from offline closed-loop simulations of the multi-agent system operating according to the PG in Algorithm \ref{A1} assessed at worst case with respect to variations in parameters.}
+By letting $C=K_1+K_2$, the proof is completed. \end{proof} Theorem \ref{t2} shows that the prediction error $e(\tau)$ remains bounded {over} a finite prediction horizon, and the bound depends on the constants $K_1$ and $K_2$.
+The value of $K_1$ can be estimated from acceleration, jerk, and angular acceleration limits of the individual vehicles.
+For example, if the actions are the longitudinal acceleration/deceleration, then $K_1$ can be estimated from the vehicle jerk limit.
+According to \cite{jerk_limit}, $99.9\%$ vehicle jerk in the studied highway driving is within the range $[-1.47,1.07]m/s^3$.
+Therefore, one may select $K_1=1.47$ for highway scenarios (or select $K_1=2.94$ per the six sigma rules \cite{six_sigma} to enhance safety).
+In addition, since it is not likely that the peak jerk lasts for a long period, one may make $K_1$ smaller when $(\tau-t+1)\cdot\Delta t\geq 1s$, or limit the maximum acceleration to further narrow the error bounds.
+The value of $K_2$ solely depends on the PG design, and thus can be manually selected (e.g., by letting $K_2=K_1$ to make it consistent with real trajectory bound) and be enforced when solving the PG.
+Additionally, it can also be estimated from offline closed-loop simulations of the multi-agent system operating according to the PG in Algorithm \ref{A1}.

 Given the bound \eqref{error_bound}, we denote

 as the set of all possible prediction errors at $\tau$, $\tau\in[t,t+T-1]$.

 The Corrector {algorithm} is summarized in Algorithm \ref{A2}.